Waterside restaurants are SO Sydney. Here are our top 15.

 From Palm Beach to Woolloomooloo, one thing’s for certain – Sydneysiders are blessed with an incredible array of seaside views.
 For the times when the sun is out, the water is glistening and a long, lavish meal is calling your name, look no further.
 Here are the very best waterside restaurants to check out in 2019.

-Retaining it’s two hat status since 2004, Head Chef Giovanni Pilu and his team are doing something right on Sydney’s Northern Beaches.
+Retaining two hat status since 2004, Head Chef Giovanni Pilu and his team are certainly doing a thing or two right on Sydney’s Northern Beaches.
 Maybe it’s the impeccable Sardinian inspired menu.
 Or perhaps the waves crashing before you on Freshwater beach.
-Whatever the reason, if you haven’t yet dined at Pilu, put it on your 2018 bucket list.
+Whatever the reason, if you haven’t yet dined at Pilu, put it on your foodie bucket list.

 Pilu at Freshwater, Moore Rd, Freshwater NSW 2096.
 Open for lunch Tues-Sun from 12 noon and dinner Tues-Sat from 6pm